Product Overview

 Best For

-- Perimeter Security: Suitable for fence lines, gates, access roads and large outdoor boundaries requiring thermal detection.
+- Industrial Perimeter Monitoring: Suitable for fence lines, gates, loading access points, and boundary roads where thermal detection supports after-hours or low-visibility intrusion detection.

 Why Choose the HM-TD2638-25/G0/T1Y